cym13/cym13.github.io/source/unpredictableSeed.rst

 So, what should we do?
 ======================

-**For cryptographic purpose use a cryptographically secure random number generator like /dev/random on Linux, the more recent getrandom system call or CryptGenRandom on Windows**.
+For cryptographic purpose use a cryptographically secure random number generator like /dev/random on Linux, the more recent getrandom system call or CryptGenRandom on Windows.
 Non-cryptographic PRNG like MinstdRand0 here are designed to have a good spectral repartition, not to be unpredictable.

 What is a cryptographic purpose?
-It's actually easy: **any random number that is used as a secret has a cryptographic purpose**.
+It's actually easy: any random number that is used as a secret has a cryptographic purpose.

 Also as we showed reseeding at each call is only making your actual random number generator useless.
 A good rule of thumb is that if you want to generate *n* values you need a PRNG with a period of at least *n²*.
-This also means that **if you have a PRNG with a period of  n²  you need to reseed it about every n values** to perpetuate its randomness properties.
+This also means that if you have a PRNG with a period of *n²* you need to reseed it about every *n* values to perpetuate its randomness properties.

 I hope this helps push things in the good direction in the future.